KrailOrg/krail/README.md

 ##Project Build

-Gradle is used (made a lot easier thanks to the [Gradle Vaadin plugin](https://github.com/johndevs/gradle-vaadin-plugin).
+Gradle is used (made a lot easier thanks to the [Gradle Vaadin plugin](https://github.com/johndevs/gradle-vaadin-plugin)).
 If you are an Eclipse user, and want to build from the source, you will need to run 'gradle eclipse' to generate .classpath and other Eclipse specific files.

+IDEA users can just import as a Gradle project